-This year, a greater number of people in Saskatchewan are needing support for mental health because of COVID-19.
-As such, employers need to be more mindful of the mental health impact of the pandemic and how it is affecting their employees.
+This year, a more significant number of people in Saskatchewan are needing support for mental health because of COVID-19.
+As such, employers need to be more mindful of the pandemic’s mental health impact and how it affects their employees.

-According to the Canadian Mental Health Association, mental health costs Canadian businesses billions of dollars in sick days and absenteeism, “presenteeism” (being present at work, but unable to work well), lost productivity, disability, and other benefits.
+According to the Canadian Mental Health Association, mental health costs Canadian businesses billions of dollars in sick days and absenteeism, “presenteeism” (being present at work but unable to work well), lost productivity, disability, and other benefits.
 Mental illness can affect relationships with coworkers and supervisors.
-It can be difficult to concentrate and make decisions for someone who is suffering from a mental disorder.
+Concentrating and making decisions for someone who has a mental disorder can be difficult.

-In the 2020-2021 budget, the province of Saskatchewan is providing $435 million for mental health and addictions services, an increase of $33 million.
-Even with this boost, community based programs continue to be underfunded according to the Canadian Mental Health Association.
+In the 2020-2021 budget, the province of Saskatchewan is providing $435 million for mental health and addiction services, an increase of $33 million.
+Community-based programs continue to be underfunded even with this boost, according to the Canadian Mental Health Association.

 Furthermore, Leader-Post describes the state of mental health access in Saskatchewan as “inconsistent and spotty.”
-Data tells us that only a third of Saskatchewan’s population has access to counselling through workplace benefits.
+Data shows that only a third of Saskatchewan’s population can access counselling through workplace benefits.
 For employers of all sizes, one of the best ways to offer mental health resources for your employees is through an Employee and Family Assistance Program.

 How to get started with an Employee and Family Assistance Program

-Many benefit plans today include an Employee and Family Assistance Program (EFAP).
-Some carriers automatically include an EFAP with their extended health benefits line.
-This type of an embedded EFAP is an excellent starting point for any company, and it is cost-effective.
+Today’s benefit plans include an Employee and Family Assistance Program (EFAP).
+Some carriers automatically have an EFAP with their extended health benefits line.
+This type of embedded EFAP is an excellent starting point for any company and is cost-effective.

-If the client would like to purchase more coverage, they usually would have that option as well.
+If the client would like to purchase more coverage, they usually would also have that option.

 What mental health resources does a typical EFAP include for your employees?

-The goal of an EFAP is to proactively support your employees’ emotional and physical well-being.
+An EFAP aims to support your employees’ emotional and physical well-being proactively.
 Here are some of the services and resources that might be available to your employees as part of the program:

-- Counselling available via various modalities including in person, telephone, online chat, video conferencing, or text messaging.
+- Counselling is available via various modalities, including in-person, telephone, online chat, video conferencing, or text messaging.

 - Coaching for managers and leaders.
 For example, managers could get assistance on how to deal with a difficult employee situation.